Twitter to ban political ads in apparent swipe at Facebook

-NEW YORK (Reuters) - Twitter Inc (TWTR.N) will ban political advertising on its platform next month, the company’s chief executive said on Wednesday, as social media platforms face pressure to block attempts to steer elections with false information.
+NEW YORK (Reuters) - Twitter Inc (TWTR.N) will ban political advertising on its platform next month, the company’s chief executive said on Wednesday, a move that won praise from Democrats and scorn from Donald Trump’s presidential campaign.

-"We've made the decision to stop all political advertising on Twitter globally," said Twitter CEO Jack Dorsey in a statement.
-"We believe political message reach should be earned, not bought." bit.ly/36nRuT4
+"We've made the decision to stop all political advertising on Twitter globally," said Twitter CEO Jack Dorsey in a statement here "We believe political message reach should be earned, not bought."

-Analysts do not expect the move to significantly reduce Twitter’s business, but its shares fell 1.8% in after-hours trading.
+Analysts do not expect the ban, which takes effect on Nov.
+22, to significantly reduce Twitter’s business.
+Its shares fell 1.9% in after-hours trading.

-Social media companies, including Twitter rival Facebook Inc (FB.O) face growing pressure to stop carrying ads that spread inaccurate information.
+Social media companies, including Twitter rival Facebook Inc (FB.O) face growing pressure to stop carrying ads that spread false information that could steer elections.

-Facebook has pledged efforts to deal with misinformation after Russian propaganda on the platform was seen to affect the outcome of the 2016 U.S. presidential election, which was won by Donald Trump.
+Facebook has pledged efforts to deal with misinformation after Russian propaganda on the platform was seen to affect the outcome of the 2016 U.S. presidential election, which was won by Trump, a Republican.

 But Facebook made a decision to not fact-check ads run by politicians, drawing ire from Democratic candidates running in the 2020 presidential election such as former Vice President Joe Biden and Senator Elizabeth Warren.

-“”We appreciate that Twitter recognizes that they should not permit disproven smears, like those from the Trump campaign, to appear in advertisements on their platform,” said Bill Russo, deputy communications director for the Biden campaign, in an emailed statement.
+“We appreciate that Twitter recognizes that they should not permit disproven smears, like those from the Trump campaign, to appear in advertisements on their platform,” said Bill Russo, deputy communications director for the Biden campaign, in an emailed statement.

 Biden has faced attacks from Trump, offered without evidence, about the foreign business dealings of his son Hunter.